Skip to main content

 4. The quorum for the Remuneration Committee is three lay members.

-6. Review the remuneration, benefits and conditions of employment of the President and Vice-Chancellor and his/her direct reports, taking account of affordability, comparative information of the remuneration, benefits and conditions of employment in the university Sector and elsewhere as appropriate and relevant metrics and performance data.
+6. Review the remuneration, benefits and conditions of employment of the President and Vice-Chancellor and his/her direct reports, and of the College Pro Vice-Chancellors, taking account of affordability, comparative information of the remuneration, benefits and conditions of employment in the University Sector and elsewhere as appropriate and relevant metrics and performance data.

-7. Review the decisions of the Professorial and Senior Salaries Committee, including any discretionary revisions to remuneration made between meetings of that Committee.
+7. Review the decisions of the Professorial and Senior Salaries Executive Group, including any discretionary revisions to remuneration made between meetings of this group.

-9. Promote the university’s responsibilities for equality and diversity by ensuring that relevant issues are given full consideration in all matters relating to the remuneration of all staff falling within the remit of the Committee and of the Professorial and Senior Salaries Committee.
+9. Promote the University’s responsibilities for equality and diversity by ensuring that relevant issues are given full consideration in all matters relating to the remuneration of all staff falling within the remit of the Committee and of the.
+Professorial and Senior Salaries Executive Group

 Authority to approve recommendations with respect to: